securingdev/environment/README.md

 # dotfiles
-Package files and settings for Bash, Burp, Screen, and VIM
+Package files and settings for Bash, Burp, JavaScript, Screen, and VIM